balamuruhans/balamuruhans.github.io/_posts/2019-08-13-Precise-expected-downtime-calculation-fix-for-migration.md

 Later community accepted the existing calculation which I had fixed in previous patch is accurate as, expected downtime is considered as how long time the guest will be down if we stop the VM right now and migrate.
 And if we stop the VM then there wont be any re dirtying of pages in [review comment](https://lists.gnu.org/archive/html/qemu-devel/2019-01/msg06100.html).

+This calculation precision was felt practical in a bug where precopy migration for a hugepage backed VM that would continue infinitely even for idle guest because for migration qemu uses 4K pagesize and if any single page dirtied by guest resulted in (Hugepage size / 4K) pages to be re-transmitted again.

+In Power, with 16M hugepage backed POWER8 guest failed to successfully migrate as actual expected downtime was greater than 300 millisecond and downtime-limit set by user based on expected downtime wrongly calculated was inaccurate and qemu doesn't converge for handing over the VM to destination cause it to migrate infinitely.